qiaoen17/tp/docs/UserGuide.md

 ### Deleting a student: `deletestu`

-Removes a specific student.
+This feature allows you to remove a specific student.
 If a student has left the module or swapped tutorial group, you can delete him from the list.

 Format: `deletestu INDEX`

-* Deletes the student at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed student list.

 Example: